nodeshift-blog-examples/operator-in-JavaScript/README.md

 # Cleaning up

-You can delete all the resources created earlier by running
+You can delete all the resources created earlier by running:

 ```bash
 oc delete -k resources